PSA: A novel optimization algorithm based on survival rules of porcellio scaber: Porcellio scaber-inspired algorithm design

 The optimization problem considered in this paper is depicted as follows:

-where function $f$ is lower bounded but can be non-differentiable and can have multiple local minima.
-By the above observations about the behaviours of porcellio scaber, the PS algorithm for solving optimization problem (\ref{pro}) is designed and depicted in Algorithm 1.
+where function $f$ is lower bounded but can be non-differentiable or non-convex and can have multiple local minima.
+By the above observations about the behaviors of porcellio scaber, the PSA for solving optimization problem (\ref{pro}) is designed and depicted in Algorithm 1.
 The main idea is to view the function to be minimized as an evaluation of the environmental condition from the perspective of porcellio scaber, and view the decision variable as the position vector of a porcellio scaber.
-As the movement result of porcellio scaber is to stay at a place with the best environment condition, the algorithm design based on the observation of the movement behaviours of porcellio scaber is expected to be successful.
+As the movement result of porcellio scaber is to stay at a place with the best environment condition, the algorithm design based on the observation of the movement behaviors of porcellio scaber is expected to be successful.